 Modern software development organizations embrace the Agile principles for software development, as it allows them to deliver product features faster, in a more predictable way, and keep the software product aligned with the business goals.

-Therefore you want to make sure to ask potential providers how many years of experience they have working with Agile and which methodology they prefer if they have certified Scrum masters or not.
+Therefore you want to ask potential providers how many years of experience they have working with Agile and which methodology they prefer if they have certified Scrum masters or not.

 Good communication fosters a good relationship, especially when you work with a team that doesn't sit in your office.
 The biggest issues that can arise in collaborations stem from poor communication and misalignment of goals and priorities.